TheMlok/meteo_tools/README.md

 ### Conversions
 * Between Celsius, Fahrenheit and Kelvin
 * Between hPa to mmHg and inHg
-* Wind speed km/h, m/s
+* Wind speed km/h, m/s, knots

 Conversions are interchangeably, aka from Celsius to Fahrenheit and vice versa.